BindaCMS/binda/README.md

 In order to make the dummy application flexible any update to that folder isn't saved in the repository.

-This let you as you prefer with your dummy withou`t the hassle of cleaning it before creating a commit.
+This let you as you prefer with your dummy without the hassle of cleaning it before creating a commit.

 ## How to test
 In order to avoid the *it works on my machine* issue, test are run via Travis every time a commit is pushed.
 Make sure you register your forked version on Travis in order to test every commit.
 If you don't the forked version will be tested once you make a pull request to the original repository.